smart-on-fhir/health-cards-tests/README.md

-## Run locally in dev, with node and web pack watchers
+## Run locally in dev, with node and parcel watchers

 This demo should work wiht Node.js 15 (current LTS) as well as Node.js 13.
 See `Dockerfile` for details if you want to build/develop locally using docker; otherwise, you can get started with: